 2: QoS request.
 The 5GMSd AF requests QoS handling using e.g. the Nnef_AfSessionWithQoS service or the Npcf_PolicyAuthorization service.
 If the L4S capability requirement flag is set in the selected Policy Template, this indicates that the new QoS flow is required to be L4S-enabled.
 The new QoS flow with the L4S indication setting propagates through the 5G System.

+3. The Media Session Handler may inform the 5GMSd-Aware Application about the activation of L4S via the media session handling client API at reference point M11.

+4. Subject to availability of API access, the Media Player may use congestion notifications to perform early adaptation.

-3: If the L4S capability requirement flag is set in the Policy Template Binding for the selected Policy Template, the 5GMSd Client selects/enables the L4S capability of the used transport protocol.
+5: If the L4S capability requirement flag is set in the Policy Template Binding for the selected Policy Template, the 5GMSd Client selects/enables the L4S capability of the used transport protocol.

 NOTE: This step may happen implicitly by selecting an L4S-supporting transport protocol stack.